finbourne/lusid-sdk-java/sdk/docs/FundsApi.md

         FundsApi apiInstance = ApiFactoryBuilder.build(fileName).build(FundsApi.class);
         String scope = "scope_example"; // String | The scope of the Fund.
         String code = "code_example"; // String | The code of the Fund.
+Together with the scope this uniquely identifies the Fund.
-        String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to list the TimeVariant properties for the ValuationPoints.
+        String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to list the TimeVariant properties for the Valuation Points.
 Defaults to the current LUSID   system datetime if not specified.
-        OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to list the ValuationPoints.
-Defaults to returning the latest version of each ValuationPoint if not specified.
+        OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to list the Valuation Points.
+Defaults to returning the latest version of each Valuation Point if not specified.
-        String page = "page_example"; // String | The pagination token to use to continue listing ValuationPoints; this   value is returned from the previous call.
+        String page = "page_example"; // String | The pagination token to use to continue listing Valuation Points; this   value is returned from the previous call.
 If a pagination token is provided, the filter, effectiveAt   and asAt fields must not have changed since the original request.
         Integer limit = 56; // Integer | When paginating, limit the results to this number.
 Defaults to 100 if not specified.
         String filter = "filter_example"; // String | Expression to filter the results by.
 For example, to filter on the NAV, specify \"NAV gt 300\".
 For more information about filtering   results, see https://support.lusid.com/knowledgebase/article/KA-01914.
         List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'DiaryEntry' domain to decorate onto each ValuationPoint.
 These must take the format {domain}/{scope}/{code}, for example 'DiaryEntry/ValuationPoint/Id'.
-        String navTypeCode = "navTypeCode_example"; // String | May be provided to view a specific NAV type.
-When not provided, Primary NAV will be used. try {
+        String navTypeCode = "navTypeCode_example"; // String | When provided, runs against the specified NAV Type, otherwise the Primary NAV Type will be used. try {
             // uncomment the below to set overrides at the request level
             // PagedResourceListOfValuationPointOverview result = apiInstance.listValuationPointOverview(scope, code, effectiveAt, asAt, page, limit, filter, propertyKeys, navTypeCode).execute(opts);